b9org/b9/docs/BuildBase9.md

   <img src="./images/b9overview.png" width="100%"/>
 </figure>

 The Base9 Overview Diagram depicts the Ahead-of-Time compilation unit and the [Virtual Machine] unit.
 The Ahead-of-Time unit runs the b9porcelain source code through our frontend compiler.
 The frontend compiler outputs a binary module.
-The binary module is passed to the deserializer, which converts it to a C++ data structure that we've named "Module", and which will henceforth be refered to as our "in memory Module".
+The binary module is passed to the deserializer, which converts it to a c++ data structure that we've named "Module", and which will henceforth be refered to as the "in memory Module".

 [Virtual Machine]: ./Dictionary.md#virtual-machine